saying121/lcode/README.md

 ---

-Fill in your editor, it will attempt to retrieve it from the environment variables EDITOR and VISUAL, otherwise it will default to vim.
+Fill in your editor, it will attempt to retrieve it from the environment variables `$EDITOR` and `$VISUAL`, otherwise it will default to `vim`.

+Specifically, when the editor is one of the ones below, will vert split question and code.

+- vim
+- nvim
+- helix

 ```toml
 editor = ["vim"]